Strumenta/StarLasu/Writerside/topics/StarlasuOverview.md

 refining code models or consuming code model.

-## Origin of the Starlasu Method
+## Origin of The Starlasu approach
-The Starlasu method originated from Strumenta’s commitment to simplifying and standardizing language engineering.
+The Starlasu approach originated from Strumenta’s commitment to simplifying and standardizing language engineering.
 In other words, we were not particularly keen reinventing the wheel and doing the same mistakes over and over, so we wanted to capture what we learned in one-hundred or so language engineering projects to overcome the typical pitfalls, get a design that was extensible, and that permitted to get where we want as fast and uneventfully as possible.